8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.6.2 Import using here()

-Whenever possible, we prefer to use here()
+Whenever possible, use here()

 from the {here} package because it conveniently guesses the correct file path based on the working directory.
 In your working directory, place the ExcelGradeBook.xlsx